Data-driven Distributionally Robust Optimization Using the Wasserstein Metric: Performance Guarantees and Tractable Reformulations: Numerical Results

-Finally, Figure~\ref{fig:eps:N} depicts the best possible Wasserstein radius $\wh\eps_N^{\rm \; opt}$ as well as the Wasserstein radii $\wh\eps_N^{\rm \; hm}$ and $\wh\eps_N^{\rm \; cv}$ obtained by the holdout method and via $k$-fold cross validation, respectively, as a function of the sample size $N$.
+It is instructive to analyze the dependence of the Wasserstein radii on the sample size $N$ for different data-driven schemes.
+As for the performance-driven portfolios from Section~\ref{subsub:sim:N}, Figure~\ref{fig:eps:N} depicts the best possible Wasserstein radius $\wh\eps_N^{\rm \; opt}$ as well as the Wasserstein radii $\wh\eps_N^{\rm \; hm}$ and $\wh\eps_N^{\rm \; cv}$ obtained by the holdout method and via $k$-fold cross validation, respectively.
+As for the reliability-driven portfolios from Section~\ref{subsub:sim:N2}, Figure~\ref{fig:eps:N} further depicts the Wasserstein radii $\wh\eps_N^{\beta}$, for $\beta\in\{10\%,25\%\}$, obtained by bootstrapping.
 All results are averaged across 200 independent simulation runs.
-As expected from Theorem~\ref{thm:convergence}, all three Wasserstein radii tend to zero as $N$ increases.
+As expected from Theorem~\ref{thm:convergence}, all Wasserstein radii tend to zero as $N$ increases.
 Moreover, the convergence rate is approximately equal to $N^{-\frac{1}{2}}$.
 This rate is likely to be optimal.
-Indeed, if $\X$ is a singleton, then every quantile of the sample average estimator of $\J$ converges to $\J$ at rate $N^{-\frac{1}{2}}$ due to the central limit theorem.
+Indeed, if $\X$ is a singleton, then every quantile of the sample average estimator $\Jsaa$ converges to $\J$ at rate $N^{-\frac{1}{2}}$ due to the central limit theorem.
 Thus, if $\wh \eps_N= o(N^{-\frac{1}{2}})$, then $\Jdd$ also converges to $\J$ at leading order $N^{-\frac{1}{2}}$ by Theorem~\ref{thm:convex}, which applies as the loss function is convex.
-This indicates that the a~priori rate $N^{-\frac{1}{m}}$ suggested by Theorem~\ref{thm:concentration} is too pessimistic in~practice. }
+This indicates that the a~priori rate $N^{-\frac{1}{m}}$ suggested by Theorem~\ref{thm:concentration} is too pessimistic in~practice.